Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Introduction

-Our article will critically explore these questions on the case of the precision determination of the $\alpha_s(M_Z)$ from the new CTEQ Tung Et Al. (CTEQ-TEA) global QCD analysis of nucleon scattering data, named ``CT25''~\cite{ct25:2025xxx}.
-The primary goal of the global QCD analysis is to determine parametrizations of parton distribution functions (PDFs), as well as $\alpha_s(M_Z)$ and other QCD parameters, from a simultaneous fit of a large, diverse collection of experimental measurements.
-The methodology of the global analysis offers the most complete look into the {\it correlated} constraints on $\alpha_s$, heavy-quark masses, and the PDFs arising from a variety of scattering experiments that {\it simultaneously} depend on them.
+This article will critically explore these questions in the context of the precision determination of the $\alpha_s(M_Z)$ from the new CTEQ Tung Et Al. (CTEQ-TEA) global QCD analysis of nucleon scattering data, named ``CT25''~\cite{ct25:2025xxx}.
+The primary goal of the global QCD analysis is to determine parametrizations of parton distribution functions (PDFs), as well as $\alpha_s$ and other QCD parameters, from a simultaneous fit of a large, diverse collection of experimental measurements.
+The methodology of the global analysis offers the most complete view of the {\it correlated} constraints on $\alpha_s$, heavy-quark masses, and the PDFs arising from a variety of scattering experiments with different systematic errors, with {\it simultaneous} dependence on all of them.
 This completeness gives the global analysis an edge over the standalone $\alpha_s$ determinations from the nucleon data, which typically neglect at least some of the correlation with the PDFs or other experiments.
-As such, and given the growing dominance of hadron scattering processes in experimental $\alpha_s$ determinations, the global analysis of PDFs is well posed for tests of uncertainty quantification and replicability in the $\alpha_s$ studies.
+As such, and given the growing dominance of hadron scattering processes in experimental $\alpha_s$ determinations, the global analysis of PDFs is well suited for tests of uncertainty quantification and replicability in the $\alpha_s$ studies.
 Many combined analyses of the PDFs and $\alpha_s$ have been performed by our CTEQ-TEA group \cite{Lai:2010nw,Hou:2019efy} and other groups \cite{Alekhin:2017kpj,Gizhko:2017fiu,Ball:2018iqk,Cridge:2021qfd,Cridge:2023ztj,Alekhin:2024bhs} over the years.
-The strong coupling $\alpha_s(M_Z)$ has recently been extracted from global QCD analyses, employing an approximate PDF evolution at the next-to-next-to-next-to-leading order (aN$^3$LO)~\cite{Cridge:2024exf} in QCD by the MSHT group, and from an analysis using an aN$^3$LO QCD evolution combined with the photon PDF at the next-to-leading order (NLO) in QED~\cite{Ball:2025xgq} by the NNPDF collaboration.
+The strong coupling $\alpha_s$ has recently been extracted from global QCD analyses, employing an approximate PDF evolution at the next-to-next-to-next-to-leading order (aN$^3$LO)~\cite{Cridge:2024exf} in QCD by the MSHT group, and from an analysis using an aN$^3$LO QCD evolution combined with the photon PDF at the next-to-leading order (NLO) in QED~\cite{Ball:2025xgq} by the NNPDF collaboration.